chooliu/colorado-public-data-list/README.md

 A curated list of open data portals provided by local Colorado organizations (and some other public data that we're wrangling ourselves).

-## Local Organizations With Open Data
+## State Organizations With Open Data

 I frequently find myself browsing local data sources for pedagological / data science for social good projects.
 Sharing on the off-chance that it's useful to others!
 Feel free to submit a pull request if you have any additions.